Israel these days seems to be increasingly at odds with a good portion of the rest of the world. In just the past few months it has quarreled with:

 War with Sweden

 All in all, Gilon’s comments would have to be viewed as rather tame, however–at least by comparison.
-For some of the statements issuing from Israelis now, particularly those aimed at Swedish Foreign Minister Margot Wallström, are positively chilling in their level of malice expressed, and frankly it might behoove the Swedish official to consider hiring a bodyguard at this point, if she hasn’t already done so.
+Some of the statements issued from Israelis now, particularly those aimed at Swedish Foreign Minister Margot Wallström, are positively chilling in their level of malice expressed, and frankly, it might behoove the Swedish official to consider hiring a bodyguard at this point, if she hasn’t already done so.

 As I noted in an article five days ago, Wallström is now regarded in Israel as “public enemy number 1” (the Jerusalem Post’s words, not mine) because of remarks she has made critical of Israel, including a recent call for an investigation into extrajudicial killings of Palestinians.